Skip to main content Go to Site Map

 It'll be useful for all of you to work on your visualisation skills.
 Sketching is important to us here – trying to translate on paper what is going on in your head in terms of ideas or getting better at capturing objects you come across in your daily life.
 Start looking at how designers sketch and visualise in a very different way you might see artists create their work.
 Design sketching is often a very quick process, you might only have a moment to visualise an idea for somebody else in a discussion who just can’t see into your head.
 Design sketching is not about perfect visualisations, it’s about capturing and communicating quickly.
 The more you practise drawing the more confident you'll get.

 The summer project will get you started already but do take some time to explore and find out more about design.
 Visit galleries, read books, magazines and use the internet to explore.
-Museums have come up with lots of virtual experiences over lock down; Google Arts and Culture is a really good example – up to 2,500 museums and galleries around the world are involved in the project – so make the most of this incredible opportunity to visit!
-If you can experience Galleries, exhibitions and department stores in person.
-The more you immerse yourself in your subject the better!
+Google Arts and Culture is really good if you're unable to visit galleries in person – up to 2,500 museums and galleries around the world are involved – so make the most of this incredible opportunity to visit!
+If you can experience galleries, exhibitions and department stores in person, the more you immerse yourself in your subject the better!

 The Library at AUB is extremely well resourced and includes all key texts that you'll need.
 The list below indicates the key texts that will be useful throughout your studies, all of these are available from the Library at AUB.
 You might want to borrow a copy from your local library to look at before you arrive.
 You'll receive a comprehensive reading list in your Course Handbook when you arrive.